 Signal Losses in Copper Cables Increase as the Data Rate Increases

-For a copper cable of a given length and wire thickness, signal losses increase dramatically as the data rate increases.
-At a certain data rate there is actually no usable signal coming out of the end of the cable!
-This can be mitigated to some extent by using pre-emphasis and equalization techniques which are for example built into the HDMI, DisplayPort and USB3 standards.
-However as the data rate increases these techniques become ineffective.
-The only solution is then to increase the thickness (AWG) of the copper wires used inside the cable to compensate for the signal loss.
-This results in the copper cable becoming much thicker, heavier and less flexible as well as increasing the cost of the cable.
-As an example a copper cable operating at 10 Gbps or 12 Gbps can easily be up to 8mm in diameter for a cable length of only 2m or less.
+For a given length and wire thickness of copper cable, the signal loss increase dramatically as the data rate increases.
+At a certain data rate, there is actually no usable signal coming out of the end of the cable!
+This can be mitigated to some extent by using pre-emphasis and equalization techniques, such as those built into HDMI, DisplayPort, and USB 3 standards.
+However, as the data rate increases, these techniques become ineffective.
+The only solution is to increase the thickness (AWG) of the copper wires used inside the cable to compensate for the signal loss.
+This causes the copper cable to become thicker, heavier, and less flexible, and also increases the cost of the cable.
+As an example, a copper cable operating at 10 Gbps or 12 Gbps can easily be up to 8 mm in diameter with a cable length of only 3 m or less.

 Active Copper Cables also have their Limitations

-Active copper technology has been developed to address the limitations of passive copper cables at high data rates.
-This technology consists of adding semiconductors inside the cable to further boost and equalize the signal.
-This results in slightly longer and thinner cables but also has its limitations.
-These type of cables are power hungry and only extend the copper cable length a short distance.
-They also do not work at higher data rates.
+Active copper technology was developed to address the limitations of passive copper cables at high data rates.
+This technology involves adding semiconductors inside the cable to further boost and equalize the signal.
+This results in slightly longer and thinner cables, but it has its limitations.
+These types of cables are power-hungry and can only extend the length of the copper cable for a short distance.
+They also cannot operate at higher data rates.

 Wireless Doesn’t Work Either

-Several wireless standards (Wireless HD, Ultragig etc) have been developed in an attempt to remove the need for copper cables altogether.
-However they all suffer the same limitations.
-Their maximum total data rate is around 7 to 10 Gbps which is sufficient only for the old 1080p HD resolution, not for today’s 4K UHD and certainly not for 8K.
-In addition they have a very high latency which rules them out for game playing.
-They are costly and power hungry as well as needing a line of sight (so don’t walk between the wireless transmitter and your TV otherwise there will be a picture drop out!).
-So wireless technology does not work for these new high speed consumer interfaces.
+Several wireless standards (Wireless HD, Ultragig, etc.) have been developed in an attempt to eliminate the need for copper cables.
+However, they all have the same limitations.
+They have a maximum total data rate of around 7 to 10 Gbps, which is only adequate for the old 1080p HD resolution, not today’s 4K UHD, and certainly not 8K.
+In addition, they have very high latency, which rules them out for gaming.
+They are costly and power-hungry, and they also require a line of sight (so don’t walk between the wireless transmitter and your TV, otherwise there will be a dropped picture!).
+Therefore, wireless technology is not suitable for these new high-speed consumer interfaces.